 Have you thought about getting a trademark for your logo and wondered whether you can do it yourself?

 When I was deciding whether to apply for my own trademark, I wondered about the need for using a trademark attorney.
 I had a look at the process, didn’t think it was particularly difficult and therefore decided that I couldn’t justify the cost.
-Since then I’ve had the opportunity to run into someone that actually specialises in the area, Yvette Kwei of Magnum IP, and took the opportunity to pick her brain about what could have gone wrong.
+Since then I’ve had the opportunity to run into someone that actually specialises in the area, Yvette Kwei of Epiphany Law, and took the opportunity to pick her brain about what could have gone wrong.

 When I posed the question, her answer was a resounding LOTS!
 It seems that there was a lot I didn’t know and if I had my time again, I may have chosen to do things differently.

 Things you may not know about the trademark application process: